 Click on your state to learn how to take action today.
 Don’t see your state on the list?
 We need your support at the Federal level.

 Congress has the opportunity to pass two crucial bills that would safeguard our freedom to vote and protect underserved communities from further attacks: the For The People Act and the John Lewis Voting Rights Advancement Act.

 On May 11, Gov. Ducey signed:

 SB 1485, which will purge the highly-popular Permanent Early Vote List.
-Advocates estimate this could purge up to 125,000 voters—including 30,000 Latinx voters.
+Advocates estimate this could purge up to 125,000 voters—including 30,000 Latino voters.

-SB 1713, which would force Arizona voters to include personal information on their ballot envelopes, exposing them to unnecessary identity risk and making it harder for people to vote by mail.
-These new burdens will disproportionately jeopardize voters of color, Native voters, seniors voter, low-income voters, disabled voters, and military voters.
+SB 1713 would have forced Arizona voters to include personal information on their ballot envelopes, exposing them to unnecessary risk of identity theft and making it harder for people to vote by mail.
+These new burdens will disproportionately jeopardize voters of color, Native voters, senior voters, low-income voters, disabled voters, and military voters.
 Seniors are most likely to be among the 60,000+ registered voters who lack a driver’s license number on their voter registration; 1 in 5 people over 70 lacks a driver’s license.
-The bill does not appropriate funds to help these voters obtain the necessary identification.
+The bill does not appropriate funds to help these voters obtain the required identification.

-SB 1106, which would create new ways to remove eligible voters from the rolls, including eliminating the requirement that counties take the necessary steps to contact the voter at the voter’s new residence when mail is returned as undeliverable.
+SB 1106, which would create new ways to remove eligible voters from the rolls–including eliminating the requirement that counties take steps to contact the voter at their new residence when mail is returned as undeliverable.
 Instead, they would automatically be removed from the registration list.
 This bill also makes it a felony to forward a ballot to the voter, including family members forwarding ballots to students.